Dr-Amar/Dr-Gul.github.io/README.md

 Based in Saudi Arabia, AIMEX Lab collaborates with academia
 and industry to solve complex resource exploration challenges.
 ---

+## Mission & Vision

+**Mission:** Apply transparent ML techniques to deep Earth data
+to improve the understanding and prediction of mineral deposits.

+**Vision:** Establish reproducible AI systems to accelerate
+global mineral exploration with open science and community tools.
+---

 ## 🧠 About Dr. Amar

 I am a multidisciplinary researcher and practitioner with a PhD in **Geology and AI/Machine Learning**, specializing in: